HaveshHere/-Whack-A-Mole/README.md

 ## 📅 The Process

+I began by learning how Verilog works in Intel Quartus through YouTube tutorials and online research to understand the functions of each part of the code.
+I also familiarized myself with the DE1-SOC board, which I borrowed during my internship.
+Most of my time was spent experimenting with the board, testing key components such as LEDs and buttons, and observing how inputs affected outputs like the 7-segment display.

+Throughout the process, I encountered various errors, which I addressed using AI tools like ChatGPT, Stack Overflow, and Gemini.
+I also collaborated with my colleagues and supervisors to break down problems and find solutions.
+Gradually, I learned to combine all the tested functions into a mini-game, like Whack-a-Mole.
+In the end, everything worked well, and I gained a lot of hands-on experience and practical understanding.

+## 📈 Overall Growth

+Throughout this project, I developed stronger problem-solving and debugging skills, learning to approach challenges methodically and use available resources effectively.
+My technical confidence with Verilog and the DE1-SOC board improved significantly, and I gained experience integrating multiple functions into a cohesive project.
+Working closely with colleagues and supervisors also enhanced my collaboration and communication skills.
+Overall, this experience taught me persistence, adaptability, and how to turn trial-and-error into meaningful learning.

 ## 💭 How can it be improved?
 - Use the VGA port to show the game on a computer screen instead of just using LEDs.